 Agent halts: The agent is effectively decommissioned the moment Sam's account is deactivated.
 No manual intervention, checklist, or process gap.
 The kill switch is automatic.

 The kill switch works because credentials are cryptographically tied to the human owner's identity.
-When the authorization layer issues a credential, it includes information about who owns the agent, and the credential is signed using public-key cryptography so any system can verify its authenticity.
+When the authentication layer issues a credential, it includes information about who owns the agent, and the credential is signed using public-key cryptography so any system can verify its authenticity.

-When the owner's account is deactivated, the authorization layer stops issuing new credentials for any agents owned by that person.
+When the owner's account is deactivated, the authentication layer stops issuing new credentials for any agents owned by that person.
 Existing credentials expire quickly, typically within minutes or hours, so the agent loses access almost immediately.

 This approach is instant because there's no manual intervention required.
 It's comprehensive because it applies to all agents owned by the departing employee, regardless of what they do or where they're deployed.
-And it's auditable because every authorization decision is logged, so security teams can see exactly when each agent stopped working, why it stopped, and what it attempted after the owner left.
+And it's auditable because every authentication decision is logged, so security teams can see exactly when each agent stopped working, why it stopped, and what it attempted after the owner left.

 Conclusion